CaroShaf/Cryptocurrencies/README.md

 These results are left to interpretation, but a January 2021 article in Investopedia [https://www.investopedia.com/tech/most-important-cryptocurrencies-other-than-bitcoin/] names 10 cryptocurrencies that are "most important."
 A full half of this ten are not listed in our data set, as can be determined by using the HVplot table.
-Furthermore, our dataset, even before removing about half of it due to non-tradeable status.
+Furthermore, our dataset has nearly half of it removed due to non-tradeable status.
 However, according to Investopedia [https://www.investopedia.com/news/does-your-financial-advisor speak-crypto/], as of April 2021, there are over 9,000 peer-to-peer cryptocurrencies which are actively transferring data and value.

 Since the point of cryptocurrency is to elminate the middleman (i.e., the bank) by using blockchain technology as the validation/trustworthy agent for financial (and other